Praetorian prefecture of Illyricum: Administrative history

-After Theodosius's death in 395 and the final division of the Empire, Illyricum assumed the permanent form shown in the Notitia, comprising the dioceses of Macedonia and Dacia, with Thessalonica as capital.
-The Western Roman Empire continued to claim these dioceses, especially under the regency of Stilicho, until 437 when, as part of the dowry of Licinia Eudoxia, Valentinian III recognized Eastern control over the prefecture.
-Some scholars place the prefectural seat at Sirmium again between 437 and 441, although this relocation is debated because the northern Balkans were then destabilized by invasions.
-Justinian I later elevated Justiniana Prima, but proposals to shift the prefectural center there did not take effect.
+Only after the death of Theodosius in 395 and the division of the Empire did the Illyricum assume the permanent form which appears in the Notitia, incorporating the dioceses of Macedonia and Dacia, with Thessalonica as capital.
+However, the Western Empire, especially during the regency of Stilicho, continued claim them until 437 when, as part of the dowry of Licinia Eudoxia, Valentinian III recognized the East's sovereignty over the prefecture.
+On this occasion, it appears that the prefecture's capital was moved to Sirmium (437–441), although the realization of such a move is debated, as the northern Balkans were at the time ravaged by invasions.
+Likewise, the intention of Justinian I to move the capital to his new city of Justiniana Prima in the 540s remained unfulfilled.